1994 Pacific typhoon season: Tropical Storm Yuri

-Typhoon Zelda (Esang)
+Super Typhoon Zelda (Esang)

 The northeastern end of the monsoon trough developed into Tropical Depression 37W on October 25 over subtropical latitudes.
 It headed southeastward, then turned to the southwest, becoming a tropical storm on the 29th.
 Zelda continued its slow intensification rate, and as it turned more westward, it became a typhoon on the 1st.
 Continuing its clockwise movement, Zelda turned to the northwest, where it passed over the Northern Mariana Islands.
 On the 3rd the storm rapidly intensified to a 135 kn super typhoon, and as it turned to the northeast it slowly weakened to a tropical storm on the 8th.
 On the 10th, Zelda dissipated, only 1700 km from its start after following a several thousand mile track.

 Typhoon Axel (Garding)

 Forming along a near-equatorial trough, a surface circulation formed on December 13 and began to move west-northwestward.
 The system organized into a tropical depression on December 14, but only for 12 hours as the system became much less organized and had more than one circulation center.
 On December 15, the system began to regenerate due to increasing thunderstorm activity near its main circulation center, and by late in the day, was once again considered a tropical depression.
 Modestly developing thereafter, the tropical cyclone intensified into a typhoon on December 19 as it turned due west.

 Axel moved south of Samar in the Philippines, weakening as it moved through the archipelago.
 Nineteen perished as the typhoon moved through the country, with five deaths occurring in Bacolod City as heavy rains caused a dam break.
 High waves destroyed 163 homes on Mindanao.
 The storm also knocked out power lines and caused a massive blackout in the entire island of Luzon.
 Entering the South China Sea as a tropical storm, the system briefly reintensified into a typhoon before vertical wind shear substantially increased, which led to its significant weakening.
 The tropical cyclone dissipated 370 km southeast of Hong Kong on December 26.

+As Axel passed 30 nm (55 km) to the north of Yap, minor damage to vegetation was reported.
+At least 12 people died in the central Philippines.
+Flood waters breached a dam, drowning five people and injuring 25 in Bacolod City, 260 nm (480 km) southeast of Manila.
+In Tacloban City, seven people died and 17 were reported missing.
+On the island of Mindanao, huge waves generated by the approaching typhoon destroyed 163 houses, leaving 897 people homeless.
+In total 1,443 houses were destroyed, leaving at least 7,930 people homeless.
+A 12-hour power blackout affected Manila when strong winds knocked down a major transmission line on Luzon.
+Overall, the storm left 44 dead and caused ₱648 million (US$24.5 million) in damage.